Efficient Estimation for Staggered Rollout Designs: Introduction

 which adjust the post-treatment difference in means by $\beta$ times the pre-treatment difference in means.
-Under the assumption of (quasi-) random treatment timing, the estimator $\thetahat_\beta$ is unbiased for the average treatment effect (ATE) for any $\beta$, since the post-treatment difference in means is unbiased for the ATE and the pre-treatment difference in means is mean-zero.
+Under the assumption of (quasi-)random treatment timing, $\thetahat_\beta$ is unbiased for the average treatment effect (ATE) for any $\beta$, since the post-treatment difference in means is unbiased for the ATE and the pre-treatment difference in means is mean-zero.
 The value of $\beta$ that minimizes the variance of the estimator depends on the covariances of the potential outcomes between periods, however.
 Intuitively, we want to put more weight on lagged outcomes when they are more informative about post-treatment outcomes.
 DiD, which imposes the fixed weight $\beta=1$, will thus generally be inefficient, and one can obtain an (asymptotically) more efficient estimator by estimating the optimal weights from the data.
+In this special two-period case, the form of the efficient estimator follows from \citet{lin_agnostic_2013}, who studied efficient covariate adjustment in cross-sectional randomized experiments; see, also, \citet{mckenzie_beyond_2012} who noted that the two-period DiD estimator may be inefficient in experiments.

-Our main theoretical results extend this logic to the case of staggered treatment timing, and provide formal methods for efficient estimation and inference.
+Our main theoretical results extend this logic to the case of staggered treatment timing, providing formal methods for estimation and inference.
 We begin by introducing a flexible class of causal parameters that can highlight treatment effect heterogeneity across both calendar time and time since treatment.
 Following \citet{athey_design-based_2022}, we define $\tau_{t,gg'}$ to be the average effect on the outcome in period $t$ of changing the initial treatment date from $g'$ to $g$.
 For example, in the simple two-period case described above, $\tau_{2,2\infty}$ corresponds with the average treatment effect (ATE) on the second-period outcome of being treated in period two relative to never being treated.
 We then consider the class of estimands that are linear combinations of these building blocks, $\theta = \sum_{t,g,g'} a_{t,g,g'} \tau_{t,gg'}$.
 Our framework thus allows for arbitrary treatment effect dynamics, and accommodates a variety of ways of summarizing these dynamic effects, including several aggregation schemes proposed in the recent literature.